splunk/public-o11y-docs/apm/apm-use-cases/services-impact-business-workflows.rst

 .. _services-impact-business-workflows:

 ******************************************************************
-Track how services impact Business Workflows
+Use case: Track how services impact Business Workflows
 ******************************************************************

 .. meta::